mwhittaker/prelim_notes/notes/implementing-data-cubes-efficiently.md

 # Implementing Data Cubes Efficiently
+- Overview
+    - _Note_: This paper describes how to decide what subset of a cube to materialize given a set of constraints cube.
+The "On the Computation of Multidimensional Aggregates" paper discusses how to efficiently materialize an entire.
+They are different.

 - Lattices, roll-ups, and drill-downs
 - Product lattice Hasse diagram as a hypercube
 - Cost model of evaluating cuboid is the minimum cardinality of cuboid greater than it